Your Medical Records

 The General Data Protection Regulations (GDPR) May 2018 gives you the right to access information held about you.
 This right applies to your health records.
 Under Recital 63, the GDPR recommends that, where possible, “the controller (in this case, the practice) should be able to provide remote access to a secure system which would provide the data subject (our patients) with direct access to his or her personal data.”

 This is the best way for every patient to have full access to their medical records - at any time from any computer, smart phone or tablet.

-If you want up-to-date access to your records the easiest way is to sign up for online access.
+Iy you want up-to-date access to your records sooner - or if you want to see historical data - the easiest way is to sign up for online access.
 This gives you electronic access to your own information held by us and also enables you to order repeat medication and make doctor appointments (subject to availability) and keep track of test results etc

 You can access this information 24/7 from any computer and many hand-held devices such as smart phones/tablets etc. Additionally, you can grant time-limited access to any third party (such as insurance companies when you apply for a policy).